goadesign/examples/basic/README.md

 # Calc Service

 This example provides a basic overview of Goa.
-It consists of a single service that implements an endpoints that adds two integers adn returns the result (exciting I know).
+It consists of a single service that implements an endpoints that adds two integers and returns the result (exciting I know).

 The example shows how to generate server and client code that supports